2019 NBA Finals: Golden State Warriors

 During the off-season, Golden State acquired DeMarcus Cousins, who was recovering from a ruptured left Achilles.
 He gave the Warriors a true, top-flight center for the first time under head coach Steve Kerr.
 During an overtime loss to the Los Angeles Clippers in November 2018, Draymond Green cursed out teammate Kevin Durant over his upcoming free agency status after the season, and he was suspended for the much-publicized blowup.
 In January 2019, Cousins returned, and the Warriors became the first team in 42 years with a starting lineup of five NBA All-Stars from the previous season.
 The team finished the regular season with a 57–25 record, winning the Pacific Division and securing the 1st seed in the Western Conference.

 In the playoffs, Golden State defeated the Clippers in six games in the first round, despite blowing leads at home in Games 2 and 5.
 Cousins tore his left quadriceps in Game 2, and was initially thought to be out for the remainder of the postseason.
 With an increased urgency and in a sign of respect towards their opponent, Kerr opened the following round against the Houston Rockets by moving Andre Iguodala from the bench and starting the Hamptons Five for the first time in the season.
 With the Splash Brothers—Warriors guards Stephen Curry and Klay Thompson—struggling with their shooting, Durant had been the team's best player in the playoffs, averaging a team-leading 35.4 points entering Game 5.
 However, Durant left the game late in the third quarter after suffering a strained right calf; he was later ruled out indefinitely.
-Led by Curry and Thompson, Golden State pulled out Game 5 without Durant, and won the series in six games.
-In the Western Conference Finals, Golden State swept the Portland Trail Blazers 4–0, with three of the wins including comebacks of 15 points or more.
+Led by Curry and Thompson, Golden State pulled out Game 5 without Durant, and won the series in six games thanks to Stephen Curry's 33-point second half.
+In the Western Conference finals, Golden State swept the Portland Trail Blazers 4–0, with three of the wins including comebacks of 15 points or more.
 After starting nine consecutive games, Iguodala missed the deciding Game 4 with a sore left calf injury from Game 3.
 Curry averaged a series career-high 36.5 points, the highest average by a player in a four-game sweep in NBA history.
 This was Golden State's fifth consecutive trip to the NBA Finals, and they were aiming to be the first since the Shaq and Kobe-led Los Angeles Lakers to win 3-peat titles.
-After losing the Finals to the Raptors, they became the second team to not earn a 3-peat, joining the Miami Heat who lost their quest in 2014 to the San Antonio Spurs who ended their seven-year title drought.
-They were the second team in NBA history to achieve this feat, joining the Boston Celtics, who played in ten straight Finals (1957–1966).
+After losing the Finals to the Raptors, they became the second team not to earn a 3-peat, joining the Miami Heat who lost their quest in 2014 to the San Antonio Spurs, who ended their own seven-year title drought.
+They were the second team in NBA history to achieve the feat of appearing in at least five consecutive Finals, joining the Boston Celtics, who played in ten straight Finals (1957–1966).